natarajanrodrigues/payara1example/README.md

 ## Passo a passo

-1) fazer build e gerar o arquivo .war do projeto
+1) fazer build/gerar o arquivo .war do projeto

 2) criar a imagem no Docker com